Sociology of education: Education and social reproduction

 Conflict theorists believe this social reproduction continues to occur because the whole education system is overlain with ideology provided by the dominant group.
 In effect, they perpetuate the myth that education is available to all to provide a means of achieving wealth and status.
 Anyone who fails to achieve this goal, according to the myth, has only themselves to blame.
 Wright agrees, stating that "the effect of the myth is to…stop them from seeing that their personal troubles are part of major social issues".
 The duplicity is so successful that many parents endure appalling jobs for many years, believing that this sacrifice will enable their children to have opportunities in life that they did not have themselves.
 Conflict theorists believe that the educational system is maintaining the status quo by dulling the lower classes into being obedient workers.
 These people who are poor and disadvantaged are victims of a societal confidence trick.
 They have been encouraged to believe that a major goal of schooling is to strengthen equality while, in reality, schools reflect society's intention to maintain the previous unequal distribution of status and power [Fitzgerald, cited in ].

 Conflict theorists point to several key factors to defend their position.
 First, conflict theorists look at property tax.
 Typically, the areas of affluent districts have more money, so they can afford to pay teachers higher salaries, purchase new technology, and attract better teachers.
 Students in these districts are typically white, which means a majority of minority students in the United States do not receive any of these advantages and are less likely to go to college.
 This connects to the conflict theorist viewpoint that the educational system is simply a perpetuator of the status quo.

-Additionally, conflict theorists including Bowles and Gintis argued that schools directly reproduce social and economic inequalities embedded in the capitalist economy.
+Additionally, conflict theorists including Bowles and Gintis argued that schools directly reproduce social and economic inequalities embedded in the capitalist economy, while making it look like a meritocracy.
 They believed that this conflict played out in classrooms where students were marked by larger and highly stratified economic structure.
 Whether or not current leaders in sociology agreed with Bowles and Gintis, they all undeniably came to operate in fields guided by these ideas.

 This perspective has been criticised as deterministic and pessimistic, while there is some evidence for social mobility among disadvantaged students.

 It should be recognised however that it is a model, an aspect of reality which is an important part of the picture.